 Iain Christie (Board Member) is a mediator, facilitator and actor with a background as a barrister in human rights and media law.
-He is an Associate Member of 5RB, the media and entertainment law chambers 5RB, he is now an Associate Member of 4-5 Gray’s Inn Square, having previously served as a legal adviser in HM Diplomatic Service.
-He is joint Consultant Editor of Tugendhat and Christie: The Law of Privacy and the Media.
-Iain is Secretary of the Civil Mediation Council and has a particular interest in dispute and conflict resolution through dialogue.
+After 17 years at the media and entertainment law chambers 5RB, he is now an Associate Member of 4-5 Gray’s Inn Square, having previously served as a legal adviser in HM Diplomatic Service.
+Iain is joint Consultant Editor of Tugendhat and Christie: The Law of Privacy and the Media and Secretary of the Civil Mediation Council.

 Martin Hickman (Board member) is a journalist and publisher who is passionate about press freedom and ethics.
 He is managing director of a publishing house, Canbury Press, which specialises in contemporary non-fiction books.
 In a 20-year career in local and national news, he worked as a reporter or editor for the Press Association, Reuters, and The Independent, where he was deputy news editor.
 In 2012, he co-authored a best-selling book about the phone hacking scandal, Dial M for Murdoch.

 Emma Jones (Board Member) is the former editor of Smash Hits magazine.
 As a news and showbusiness reporter, she worked for the Sunday Mirror, Mail on Sunday and the Sun (youngest Fleet St. columnist and Bizarre Deputy Editor.)
 Television work includes live presenting for Channel Four and ITV.
 Emma is Deputy Chair of Governors at Tidemill Academy, in Deptford, S.E London and serves on the board of Greenwich Dance.

 Máire Messenger Davies (Board Member) is Emerita Professor of Media Studies at Ulster University.
 After working as a journalist on UK regional newspapers and magazines, she gained a psychology PhD studying how people learn from television.
 She has taught in media schools in Boston, Cardiff & London and has conducted research with Ofcom, IBA, Broadcasting Standards Commission, BBC and DCMS.
 She is a Fellow of the Royal Society of Arts and has served on the Boards of the Children’s Media Foundation and the Voice of the Listener and Viewer.
 She is author of several books, including Television is Good for Your Kids.